Search

 When it comes to home value, many homeowners think of features like a new roof or an updated kitchen.
+But what about your fireplace?
+Does a working fireplace add value to your home?

 What value does a working fireplace add to your home?

-Adding a working fireplace increases the resale value of your home by 6-12%, according to the National Association of Real Estate Appraisers.
-This means that when homeowners sell their homes, they can recoup 100% of the money they spent building a wood-burning or other type of fireplace.
+This means that when homeowners sell their homes, they can recoup 100% of the money they spent building a wood-burning stove or other fireplace.

 How does a fireplace affect home value?

 For this reason, real estate agents usually include fireplaces in a house’s list of attractive features.
+Identifying the best fireplace for resale value can significantly impact this premium, as preferences vary among homebuyers.

 Statistics show that houses with fireplaces usually sell for 13% more than the national median sale price.
+However, not everyone wants a wood-burning fireplace.
+Alternatives include gas-burning fireplaces, pellet-burning fireplaces, and electric fireplaces

 How much value does a fireplace add to your home?